Kasoro za Figo

 • Sometimes genetic testing

-Before birth, urinary tract defects are often discovered by doctors during routine prenatal ultrasonography or other routine screening tests for hereditary disorders.
+Before birth, urinary tract defects are often discovered by doctors during routine prenatal ultrasound or other routine screening tests for hereditary disorders.

 Children who have dysplasia may undergo a biopsy of the kidney (a sample of kidney tissue is removed and examined under a microscope).

-People who have polycystic kidney disease may have genetic testing done to help them understand the probability that their children will inherit the disease.
+Because polycystic kidney disease is inherited, people who have it may have genetic testing done to help them understand whether they might pass on to their children the defective gene that causes the disease.

 • Sometimes surgical procedures